rzehumat/ctuThesis2/README.md

 - [Ondrej Guth's template for CTU FIT](https://www.overleaf.com/latex/templates/fit-ctu-dissertation-template/bjrwpqfztbjf).

-# Download
+# Download and installation

 ## Overleaf
-- New project -> Templates - View all -> find "ctuThesis2" or [use link](https://www.overleaf.com/latex/templates/ctuthesis2/kbpgrdmtmggx)
+- Download this GitHub project by button `Code -> Download ZIP`
+- In Overleaf, log in, select `New Project` -> `Upload Project` and select the `zip` file

+Remark: Currently available template in the Overleaf Template Gallery is outdated and will be updated soon.

 ## Linux
 - Green button "Code" --> Download ZIP